Coronavirus: German evacuation flight lands in Frankfurt | DW | 01.02.2020

 Read more: German companies opt for 'wait-and-see' over coronavirus outbreak

-Tech giant Apple said Saturday it would temporarily close all of its official stores and corporate offices in mainland China, as shockwaves from China's ongoing coronavirus outbreak continue to affect business and travel around the world.
+Tech giant Apple said Saturday it would temporarily close all of its official stores and corporate offices in mainland China.

 The company said in a statement that it would close its stores in China until February 9 "out of an abundance of caution and based on the latest advice from leading health experts."